-The performance of intersections in an urban environment is measured in terms of its LOS, which ranges from A (very good) to F (over capacity with significant delays).
+The performance of intersections in an urban environment is measured in terms of its LOS, which ranges from A (very good) to F (over capacity with significant

+NGLOBAL ARUP COMAUSTRALASIA/SYD/PROJECTS/27300/273247-00 LEPPINGTON TRAFFIC SURVEYS/WORKINTERNAL/06 REPORTING/TRANSPORT ASSESSMENT REPORT/LEPPINGTON TOWN CENTRE TRANSPORT ASSESSMENT\MODEL DEVELOPMENT REPORT\REV11.DOCX delays).
 This is described in the Guide to traffic Generating Developments (Roads and Maritime, 2002) as summarised in Table 14.

-For the purposes of this investigation, the applied desired performance target is LOS D, with an absolute minimum performance targe of LOS E.
+For the purposes of this investigation, the applied desired performance target in LOS D, with an absolute minimum performance targe of LOS E.